adsanz/where/readme.md

 cd target/release
 sudo cp where /usr/local/bin/where-finder # you can use "where" but may mess up with already present binaries where-finder --help
-A fast file system search tool
+A fast file system search tool.
+Remember to set WHERE_TO_FIND env variable to the directories you want to search in.

-Usage: where-finder [OPTIONS] --expression <EXPRESSION>
+Usage: where [OPTIONS] --expression <EXPRESSION>

 Options:
   -t, --type <TYPE>